hashtag32/Vehicle-Detection/README.md

 The classifier performed on these the best.

-A including binned color features and/or color histogram decreased the performance.
+An including binned color features and/or color histogram decreased the performance and are therefore left out.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).